Raising money for The Brain Tumour Charity in memory of Alec

 Thank you for visiting our page.
 Our son, Alec, was a gorgeous nine year old who made the most of every day until passing away peacefully in January 2008 from an inoperable brain tumour.
 This page unites the events that his family and friends have chosen to dedicate to the inspiration of his courage, humour and smile.

-2016 is Year 10 of the South West Coast Path (630 miles of coastline) which Libby (my sister) and I have committed to complete in manageable chunks.
+2017 is also Year 11 of the South West Coast Path (630 miles of coastline) which Libby (my sister) and I have committed to complete in manageable chunks.
 We started at Minehead in September 2007 and then around Land's End (with the Olympic Torch!) in 2012.
-The walk has continued once or twice each year, most recently with a huge gaggle of friends past Plymouth in April 2015 and with Alec's brother, sister, grandmother and cousins in August 2015 to Salcombe.
-We are also doing our next cycle ride - the Farnham Charity Cycle - on 3 July 2016, perhaps making it as far as Butser Hil!
+The walk is a glorious and cathartic experience in the company of assorted family and friends and we are now at Exmouth.
+We will walk on in October 2017.

 Many thanks from the Normand family and friends